 How good: If you only want to watch the occasional film online, Blinkbox is competitive for pay-as-you-go films.
-However, if you want to watch more than one specific film a month, especially new releases, a Cheap DVD Rental subscription is probably more MoneySaving.
+However, if you want to watch more than one specific film a month, especially new releases, a streaming or Cheap DVD Rental subscription is probably more MoneySaving.

 Unlike the other services mentioned above, Blinkbox also gives you the option to download the film to your PC so you can watch it offline later.
 You'll need to download the Blinkbox download manager if you want to do this.

 Once the movie's finished downloading, you can watch it in Windows Media Player.
 You will be asked to enter your Blinkbox login details before you view the movie/TV episode.

 A taste of what's on offer: The Hunger Games: Catching Fire (£3.49),The Hobbit: The Desolation of Smaug (£3.49), Saving Mr. Banks (£3.49), Blue Jasmine (£3.49), Milk (£2.49), Game Of Thrones (to buy, £1.79 per episode).

 iTunes Pay-per-view TV and movies from 99p

 ITunes offers a massive range of 45,000 films, but you'll need to download its software and set up an account to stream films.
 There's no charge for this.
 Big releases like After Earth, Insidious and Much Ado About Nothing are available for £3.49-£4.49.